Reconyx 3G SC950C Review

 The SC950c set in "burst mode" can take up to 10 images (spaced by a time interval that you set) and then transmit all 10 photos.
 This is invaluable for security situations.
 Instead of one transmitted picture of an intruder, you get five.

-To sum up the Reconyx SC950 Cell camera, it is truly one of a kind.
-The camera works as advertised and has features the competitors don't.
+To sum up the Reconyx SC950 Cell camera, the camera works as advertised and has features the competitors don't.

 Is it worth $1,200?
 Ouch, that's a tough one.
 We have clients protecting multi-million dollar remote facilities.
-In this circumstance the SC950c is undoubtedly justified.
+In this circumstance, the SC950c is undoubtedly justified.
 Just wanting to check on bucks visiting your feeder....
 We can't tell you whether to spend the money or not, but the camera certainly does everything it is supposed to.
 However, for the steep price point, we would have expected better technology (an app on your phone for two-way communication) and much better battery life.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.